 ---|---|---|---|---|

-Our gender pay gap breakdown for non-teaching staff is as follows:
+Our gender pay gap breakdown for our non-teaching staff is as follows:

 Quartile 1.
 Lower | Quartile 2.
 Lower middle | Quartile 3.
 Upper middle | Quartile 4.
 Upper | |